-An individual’s genotype is the genetic code they carry in their cells that provides information for a particular trait.
-Their phenotype is the visible, expressed trait, such as hair color.
+The genotype of an organism is the genetic code in its cells.
+This genetic constitution of an individual influences – but is not solely responsible for – many of its traits.
+The phenotype is the visible or expressed trait, such as hair color.
 The phenotype depends upon the genotype but can also be influenced by environmental factors.

 Contents: Genotype vs Phenotype